-You don't have to spend much to improve the sound coming out of your computer, a point exemplified by the Creative Pebble 2.0.
+The Creative Pebble 2.0 speakers prove that improving the sound from your computer does not have to be incredibly expensive.
 This pair of speakers provides a significant step up in both bass power and clarity when compared to the vast majority of built-in computer speakers.
 The convenient USB power source allows you to plug the speakers into a spare port on your computer or monitor instead of using a wall plug or taking up another port on your power strip.
 Finally, the design projects sound up at a 45˚ angle.
 As long as you place the speakers closer to you, this generally puts the ideal listening position right at ear level for most desk orientations.

 While these speakers are often a noticeable improvement when compared to what comes built-in to your computer, they still lack a good amount of depth in the bass registers and can sound a bit echoey overall.
 However, if you don't want to spend much on speakers and just need to make your computer sound a bit less tinny, the Cyber Acoustics CA-2014 can get you all you need at an enticingly low price.

 If you're one that can't get work done without a thumping bass soundtrack, or are looking for a more intense audio experience for your online gaming, the Cyber Acoustics CA-3602 2.1 Sound System is an excellent choice.
 Its large subwoofer provides far more rumble than the vast majority of models out there while still keeping those bass tones sounding distinct and controlled.
 The two satellite speakers round things out with fairly crisp mid and treble notes.
 A separate control module allows you to have easy access to volume and bass controls, as well as headphone and auxiliary input ports.